DurationFull-time 2 years, Part-time 4 years

 You’ll develop the skills to critically evaluate and optimise the performance of medical equipment and procedures and use your problem-solving abilities to analyse outputs, diagnose problems and provide quality assurance for patient treatments.

 Using your initiative together with a high degree of independence, you’ll be instrumental in the evaluation and implementation of new technologies and in the translation of research into professional practice.

-Medical physicists are important advisors to their team of professionals who often include oncologists, radiologists, therapists, technologists and biomedical engineers.
+Medical physicists are important advisors to their team of professionals who often include oncologists, radiologists, therapists, technologists, biomedical engineers, allied health professionals and safety advisers.

-Your learning environment will be a broad mix of study modes including lectures, seminars, workshops and practical classes, using face-to-face, online and other flexible delivery mechanisms.
+Your learning environment will include a broad mix of study modes including lectures, seminars, workshops and practical classes, using face-to-face, online and other flexible delivery mechanisms.

-Site visits to external facilities as well as lectures by guest presenters from industry will enhance your understanding.
+Site visits to external facilities as well as lectures by guest presenters from industry will enhance your understanding while providing valuable real-world context.

-The majority of this program consists of specialisation courses, while the rest focuses on a research project which is assessed by your performance and a final thesis.
+The majority of this program consists of specialisation courses supported by interdisciplinary studies, while the rest focuses on an industry-partnered research project.